zkemail/ether-email-auth/packages/relayer/CODING_GUIDELINES.md

-# Coding Guidelines for Relayer Utils
+# Coding Guidelines for Relayer

-This document outlines the coding guidelines for contributing to Relayer Utils.
+This document outlines the coding guidelines for contributing to the Relayer.
 Following these guidelines will help maintain a consistent and high-quality codebase.

 ## 1. Code Formatting